Part I of a series on buying a home

 The program can also be attached to gift registries such as weddings, baby showers and college/grad school graduations.
 According to CMG, the average wedding has 120 guests and the average spend for a wedding gift is $186.
 Instead of gravy boats and blenders, why not invite guests to contribute that money toward the down payment on real estate?

 Is it legal?
 Yes.
 Should you get legal advice?
 Probably.

 Most loan programs allow buyers to raise all or part of the down payment through family or other sources.
 Lenders don’t really care where you get the money.
 What they really want is assurance that you will keep up with the ongoing mortgage payments.
 If you have personal equity in the property, you are less likely to walk away and default on the loan when finances get tight.

 Crowdsourcing a down payment could potentially expose you to fraud allegations if your plans fall through or if the money is used for anything other than buying a house or condo.
 It is always advisable to consult a real estate lawyer when buying a home.
 An attorney can help in purchase negotiations, in making sure the property and the title are clear of defects, and in troubleshooting anything that arises with the paperwork or the transaction.
-The Law Offices of Rajeh A. Saadeh handles residential real estate matters in Somerville and surrounding New Jersey.
+The Law Offices of Rajeh A. Saadeh handles residential real estate matters in Bridgewater and surrounding New Jersey.

 Next in the series: How much down payment do you really need?
 You might be surprised.